kendraio/kendraio-app/docs/workflow/blocks/http.rst

     }

-If the endpoint needs to be constructed from data, the endpoint can be specified as an object with a "valueGetter" attribute.
+**Dynamic data** If the endpoint needs to be constructed from data, the endpoint can be specified as an object with a "valueGetter" attribute.
+"valueGetter" get data just from context.

 .. code-block:: json